 This Specification describes the structure, usage and rules for development of Interoperability Catalogues that can be used by systems to guide the simultaneous use and display of two or more S-100 based data products.
 It is an implementation of the abstract interoperability concepts described in S-100 Part 16.

+Introduction

+This Specification defines the interoperability functions an S-100 compatible ECDIS should implement.
+It also defines the format of interoperability catalogues.

 This Specification defines four levels of interoperability, specified in Parts A-D of this document.
 The levels correspond to successively more complex interoperability rules and operations.
-However, Edition 1.0.0 specifies only Levels 1 and 2 in full.
+However, Edition 1.1.0 specifies only Levels 1 and 2 in full.
 Levels 3 and 4 will be finalized at a later date after the implementation of Levels 1 and 2 have been tested further.

 This Specification is structured as a multi-Part document.
 The “Main” Part contains material that is common to all four levels of interoperability.
 Material specific to each of levels 1-4 is specified in Parts A-D respectively.

-Introduction

-This Specification defines the interoperability functions an S-100 compatible ECDIS should implement.
-It also defines the format of interoperability catalogues.
 Functionality beyond this Specification may be provided by S-100 compatible ECDIS, including functions allowing users to specify their own interoperability rules.

+Scope

-This Specification is intended for ECDIS and Navigational Systems, however the same ideas may be reused elsewhere, but should then be defined as a separate Specification.
+This Specification is intended for ECDIS and Navigational Systems.
+The principles upon which this Specification is based may be reused elsewhere, but should then be defined as a separate Specification.

-This version of the Specification describes interoperability for the S-100 based Product Specifications listed in Table 1-1 below.
-A catalogue conforming to this version of the Specification may potentially also include similar Product Specifications, such as S-123 (Marine Radio Services), but the ability to include such other Product Specifications must be evaluated on a case-by-case basis.
+This edition of the Specification describes interoperability for the S-100 based Product Specifications listed in Table 1-1 below.
+A catalogue conforming to this edition of the Specification may potentially also include similar Product Specifications, such as S-123 (Marine Radio Services), but the ability to include such other Product Specifications must be evaluated on a case-by-case basis.

 Table 1-1 - S-100 Product Specifications covered by this version of S-98